YottaDB/YDBDoc/ProgGuide/commands.rst

 * "+^gvn1,^gvn2,..." : add these globals to the list of globals that have this feature turned on
 * "-^gvn1,^gvn2,..." : turn off the feature for these globals leaving the status for other globals unchanged

-YottaDB/GT.M transaction processing permits the application to specify a set of globals that do not require YottaDB/GT.M to preserve Isolation, one of the "ACID" properties of TP.
-This shifts the responsibility for Isolation from YottaDB/GT.M to the application logic, and permits YottaDB/GT.M to relax its TP Isolation rules.
+YottaDB transaction processing permits the application to specify a set of globals that do not require YottaDB to preserve Isolation, one of the "ACID" properties of TP.
+This shifts the responsibility for Isolation from YottaDB to the application logic, and permits YottaDB to relax its TP Isolation rules.
 This avoids TP restarts in certain cases thus improving the performance of the application.
 For example, if a global variable includes $JOB as a subscript, the application may be written and scheduled in such a way that no more than one process uses a node of that global at any given time.
 Specifying such a global as "NOISOLATED" avoids transaction restarts that occur when different processes concurrently update and access nodes that share the same GDS block.

-The rules for enforcement by YottaDB/GT.M of Isolation, and therefore potentially Consistency, are relaxed for application-specified global variables in order to allow the application to manage these properties.
-YottaDB/GT.M is responsible for Atomicity and Durability, as well as for database integrity for all variables, and for Isolation and Consistency for any global variables for which the application does not accept responsibility.
+The rules for enforcement by YottaDB of Isolation, and therefore potentially Consistency, are relaxed for application-specified global variables in order to allow the application to manage these properties.
+YottaDB is responsible for Atomicity and Durability, as well as for database integrity for all variables, and for Isolation and Consistency for any global variables for which the application does not accept responsibility.

 Note that if an application incorrectly specifies a global to be NOISOLATED, severe, and possibly intermittent and difficult to diagnose damage to application-level integrity is likely to result.
 A thorough understanding of the application is necessary before declaring a global to be noisolated.
-YottaDB/GT.M preserves database integrity (accessibility) for NOISOLATED, as well as ISOLATED global variables.
+YottaDB preserves database integrity (accessibility) for NOISOLATED, as well as ISOLATED global variables.

-YottaDB/GT.M ignores attempts to turn on (or off) the feature for globals that already have the feature turned on (or off).
+YottaDB ignores attempts to turn on (or off) the feature for globals that already have the feature turned on (or off).
 It is an error to modify the isolation-status of a global variable within a transaction across different references (either reads or writes) of that global variable.
 The VIEW command by itself is not considered to be a reference of the global variable.
 While not recommended programming practice, this means that a process can change a global's isolation-status within a transaction as long as it hasn't referenced it yet.

 Any reads on a NOISOLATION global are validated at the time of the read and not re-validated at TCOMMIT time.
 This means that if the value that was read changed after the read but before the TCOMMIT, the transaction would still be committed.
 Therefore it is important that any reads on a NOISOLATED global (if any) should be of data insensitive to change with time (unchanging or where consistency with other data accessed by the transaction doesn't matter).

 **"PATCODE":"tablename"**

 Identifies the alternative table of unique patterns for use with the "?" operator to be loaded from the pattern definition file.
-For additional information, refer to Chapter 12: “Internationalization”.
+For additional information, refer to `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 **"PATLOAD":"file-specification"**

 Identifies the file containing definitions of unique patterns for use with the "?" operator.
-These pattern definitions can be used in place of, or in addition to, the standard C, N, U, L, and P. For more information on creating the file-specification, refer to Chapter 12: “Internationalization”.
+These pattern definitions can be used in place of, or in addition to, the standard C, N, U, L, and P. For more information on creating the file-specification, refer to `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 **"POOLLIMIT":<region>:expr**

 VIEW "POOLLIMIT":<region>:expr, where expr is of the form n[%] provides a mechanism for a process that has the potential to "churn" global buffers to limit the potential impact on other processes by restricting the number of global buffers it uses.
 If the expression ends with a per-cent sign (%), the number is taken as an as a percentage of the configured global buffers and otherwise as an ordinal number of preferred buffers; standard M parsing and integer conversions apply.
 Preferred buffer values are limited to between 32 and one less than half the buffer pool inclusive; with the exception of zero (0) or 100 per cent, which turn off the limitation; specifications exceeding those limits provide the value of the nearer limit.
 If the argument specifies "*" for the region, the command applies to all regions. $VIEW("POOLLIMIT",<region>) returns the current value for the region as an ordinal number - zero (0) when there is no limit in place.
 Note that this facility is designed for use by a relatively small subset of processes.
-In addition, MUPIP REORG uses this facility to limit its buffers to a value established by the UNIX environment variable (or OpenVMS logical name) gtm_poollimit using the syntax described for VIEW "POOLLIMIT" with a default of 64 if gtm_poollimit is not specified.
+In addition, MUPIP REORG uses this facility to limit its buffers to a value established by the environment variable gtm_poollimit using the syntax described for VIEW "POOLLIMIT" with a default of 64 if gtm_poollimit is not specified.
 Note that this may slightly slow a standalone REORG but can be overridden by defining gtm_poollimit as 0 or "100%".

 **RCTLDUMP**

 Displays the created relinkctl files and the routines looked for in their related directories.
 An entry in these files does not mean that a given routine was found there.
 It merely means it was looked for there and shows a cycle number (which ZRUPDATE bumps) whose change indicates a new published version of the given object file.
-As it is a diagnostic tool for the new feature, YottaDB/FIS may remove or modify this VIEW option in subsequent releases.
+As it is a diagnostic tool for the new feature, YottaDB may remove or modify this VIEW option in subsequent releases.

 .. note::
-   YottaDB/GT.M no longer supports VIEW "RCTLDUMP" as it has been supplanted by ZSHOW "A" and MUPIP RCTLDUMP.
+   YottaDB no longer supports VIEW "RCTLDUMP" as it has been supplanted by ZSHOW "A" and MUPIP RCTLDUMP.

 **RESETGVSTATS**